-Sernova Corp. is a clinical-stage regenerative medicine therapeutics company, focused on developing and commercializing our proprietary Cell Pouch and associated technologies including therapeutic cells and local immune protection.
+Sernova Corp. is a clinical-stage regenerative medicine therapeutics company, focused on developing and commercializing our proprietary Cell Pouch and associated technologies including locally immune protected therapeutic cells.
 The Cell Pouch is a scalable, implantable, medical device, designed to create a vascularized tissue environment for the transplantation and engraftment of therapeutic cells, which then release proteins and/or hormones for the long-term treatment of a number of serious, chronic diseases such as diabetes, hemophilia and thyroid disease.